-Much like Xanax, diazepam and Klonopin are usually used for their sedative effects.
-These “highs” will feel almost like the results of alcohol, together with feelings of drunkenness, garrulity, and relaxation.
+Much like Xanax, diazepam and Klonopin are normally used for their sedative effects.
+These “highs” will feel almost like the results of alcohol, together with feelings of drunkenness, effusion, and relaxation.

 Due to these favorable traits, Valium, Klonopin, and different benzodiazepines are often extremely addictive, cause blackouts, and even death by the drug.
 It’s not uncommon for Xanax, diazepam, and Klonopin, to be taken in conjunction with other medication.

 Oxycodone sold commonly as Percocet, and OxyContin is an opioid that changes the method the brain and central nervous system respond to pain.
 It creates a euphoriant, sedative impact.

 Often likened to an opiate, Oxycodone is prescribed by doctors about six million times a year.
 Because these pills can cost many dollars a pill, addicts usually got to steal to afford their habit.
 Note that the Oxycodone is also among the most addictive prescription drug.

 Like Oxycodone, Darvocet and Demerol are usually abused painkillers.
 The danger in these, besides the immediate side effects, is that users typically develop a tolerance to the drugs’ effects and can increase their dosage.
 Often, this ends up in pain and possibly even violent withdrawal symptoms.

 In 2010, Darvocet has pulled off the market within the United States because it had been found to lead to heart complications in patients.

 Codeine is usually combined with different medications to reduce coughing and pain.
 This narcotic is usually found in prescription-strength cough syrup.
 Once consumed in high quantities, Codeine-based cough syrup encompasses a sedative result and might cause altered levels of consciousness.